 Obtaining a permit to own or operate produced water handling facilities generally requires us to establish performance bonds, letters of credit or other forms of financial assurance to address clean-up and closure obligations.
-As we acquire additional produced water handling facilities or construct additional produced water handling facilities, these obligations will increase.
+As we acquire additional produced water handling facilities, these obligations will increase.
 Additionally, in the future, regulatory agencies may require us to increase the amount of our closure bonds at existing produced water handling facilities.
 Asset retirement obligations related to future closure obligations of our produced water handling facilities totaled \$19.8 million as of December 31, 2022.
-Moreover, actual costs could exceed our current expectations, as a result of, among other things, federal, state or local government regulatory action, increased costs charged by service providers that assist in closing produced water handling facilities and additional environmental remediation requirements.
-The obligation to satisfy increased regulatory requirements associated with our produced water handling facilities could result in an increase of our operating costs and have a material adverse effect on our business, financial position and results of operations.
+Moreover, actual costs could exceed our current expectations, as a result of, among other things, federal, state or local government regulatory action, increased costs charged by service providers that assist in closing produced water handling facilities could result in an increase of our operating costs and have a material adverse effect on our business, financial position and results of operations.